The Conduct System: a Brief Overview

 A formal fact-finding hearing is an educational proceeding, not a trial or court hearing.
 The goal is to find the truth through a fair, prompt, and effective process, respecting and preserving the rights of the accused student, the University community, the reporting party, and any witnesses.

-Hearing panel members should have no prior involvement in the case, and must be able to render a fair decision; they may be challenged and removed if found to be biased.
+Hearing Officers or Hearing panel members should have no prior involvement in the case, and must be able to render a fair decision; they may be challenged and removed if found to be biased.

 The student and reporting party receive prior written notice by email of the specific charges at issue and the date, time, and location of the hearing.
 The notice also summarizes the hearing procedures, including the right to an advisor, and the parties' responsibility to exchange evidence and witness lists before the hearing.